crsiebler/pysubstitutor/README.md

 ```

 Replace the `--input` and `--output` arguments in the `Makefile` if you need to customize the input and output file paths.

-### Coverage Report

-The test workflow generates a coverage report, which can be downloaded as an artifact from the GitHub Actions page.
-To view the report locally:

-1. Download the `coverage-report` artifact from the workflow run.
-2. Extract the artifact and open `htmlcov/index.html` in your browser.